Chapter Rules of Procedure (Draft WIP)

 - Your chapter page, must clearly identify who is the current leadership for the chapter or on the board of the chapter, including their phone numbers and/or email addresses.
 Additionally, post information on how people can get involved with the chapter planning, leadership, or decisions.
 What are your plans for the upcoming year?
 Are you looking for help with something particular?
 When are your elections held?

-In the course of time, a leader may want to move on and leave his/her role.
+In the course of time, a leader may want to move on and leave their role.
 While this chapter provides guidelines to the technical process to follow, we found in the past that the actual challenge is finding the new leader, especially in chapters that lack a board.
 We strongly suggest that a chapter leader who wants to stop would try to find a successor among the active members of the chapter.
 Such a process has the best chance of ensuring the continuous success of the chapter.

 Please let us know of your wish to leave the job and let us help you in finding a successor.